MKZuziak/IDA_2024_demo/README.md

 }
 ~~~
 Please note that in this case, alpha-amplification must be an int, as this is interpreted as the number of copies that will be added to the set (Remark no. 1 in the original paper).
+## 4. Output format
+The script will produce two different results: dataset generation output and simulation output.
+Dataset generation output will be saved in the current working directory at the time of invoking the python cli.py script.
+This category contains the dataset in a universal HuggingFace format, HuggingFace arrows that allow quick load of the cached dataset, distribution blueprint and transformations visualizations.
+This can be discarded or preserved, depending on the preferences.
+Simulation output will be saved in a 'demo_results' folder, and it will contain an 'archiver' subfolder with all the results.
+This category contains metrics from all training rounds, contribution evaluation metrics, preserved global and local models and more.